Scope of Support

 Your district's Infinite Campus administrator is responsible for:

-• Ensuring Campus user accounts are configured correctly.
+• Ensuring Campus user accounts are correctly configured:

-• For example, the User Account has the Authentication Type drop-down set to the correct LDAP option.
+• The Authentication Type is set to the correct LDAP option.

-• Confirming a valid Search Base, Search Filter, and Bind User credentials have been entered into your Campus site.
+• Verifying that the Search Base, Search Filter, and Bind User credentials are valid and correctly entered.

 Campus Support